Parents Guide

 The Food Guide encourages you to eat a variety of healthy foods each day.
 We agree this is important, but also understand it can be difficult with a toddler.
 You have to pick your battles!

-While they may love certain foods, it isn’t always the ones you would hope for.
+While your child may love certain foods, they aren’t always the most nutritious or well-balanced options.
 There may also be foods they refuse to eat, making it hard to achieve nutritional balance.
 And, as they grow older, you probably won’t be around to ensure balance at every meal and snack time.
-As you learn to let go, you could use a nutritional safety net.
+As you learn to let go, you could use a nutritional toddler & child drink, in addition to well-balanced snacks and meals to ensure your child is getting all the nutrients they need as outlined by the Food Guide.

-Enfagrow A+ provides 26 nutrients to help support normal growth, including DHA, protein and a fibre blend.
-It is an excellent source of calcium, and contains iron and vitamins C and D. These nutrients can be found in the Food Guide.
-Proper nutrition helps support your child’s normal brain development which is important at a young age, as 85% of brain development happens before age 3.
+Enfagrow A+® provides 26 nutrients to help support normal growth, including DHA, protein and a fibre blend.
+It is an excellent source of calcium, and contains iron and vitamins C and D. Proper nutrition helps support your child’s normal brain development which is important at a young age, as approximately 90% of your child’s brain will develop by age 5.

 Living well is about choices

 We can help here, too.
-Getting your toddler to eat a range of food can be challenging.
-Enfagrow A+ helps fill in nutritional gaps.
-It is an easy addition to your routine that will help you all enjoy meal times together.
+Getting your child to eat a range of food can be challenging.
+Enfagrow A+® is an easy addition to your child’s routine that can help fill in nutritional gaps, in addition to nutritious and well-balanced meals and snacks.